bubbadestroy/Jetstream-AC3000/README.md

   4) Upload the (renamed) OpenWrt image - WN536A8.bin.
   5) Proceed with the firmware installation and give the device a few minutes to finish and reboot.
-# I didnt have LUCI at first so..
-# WARNING The next few steps are due to the original guide comming from another model (same hardware, but be warned, likely bugs) make sure to be in /tmp directory
+# I didnt have LUCI at first so.. again a WARNING The next few steps are due to the original guide comming from another model (same hardware, but be warned, likely bugs) make sure to be in /tmp directory

 Go to a powershell or use putty